magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 .: What variable selection techniques do you prefer and why? :.

-The variable selectoin technique that I would prefer is probably one that was more familiar to me -- stepwise (combo of forward and backward selection), but I know that this has pitfalls I need to keep in mind.
+The variable selection technique that I would prefer is probably one that was more familiar to me -- stepwise (combo of forward and backward selection), but I know that this has pitfalls/might not be my best option and I need to keep in mind.
 This seems most intuative to me because either we start with a model where we add one variable at a time, start with a full model and remove what we deem is insignificant after each run, or a combo of the two, respectively.
 Repeat this until all insignificant variables are removed or significant variables are added after each reestimation.

 Also, just based of things I have heard over the years, Tukey's is something that I will / should use a lot in my course work / career.